 The Commons

-Looking to engage with the local community or just kick back and relax in the heart of the city?
-The Commons, which opened in downtown Minneapolis in 2016, is just that kind of place.
+Engage with the local community or just kick back and relax in the heart of the city at The Commons.
+Opened in Downtown Minneapolis in 2016, this 4.2-acre central park is a fantastic spot to catch a local event, get some exercise, or enjoy a day in the fresh air.

-If you’re looking to travel like a local, head to The Commons and check out whatever event they have on this week.
+If you’re looking to travel like a local, head to The Commons and check out whatever event is on this week.
 It’s always unique and entertaining—and definitely worth adding to your Minneapolis trip itinerary!

 Guthrie Theater

-Want to inject some culture into your Minneapolis escapade?
-Check out what’s on at the beautifully designed Guthrie Theater, one of the most popular attractions in Minneapolis.
+Inject some culture into your Minneapolis escapade at the beautifully designed Guthrie Theater.
+Perched on the riverfront, this landmark performing arts venue is one of the most popular attractions in Minneapolis, hosting a variety of performances throughout the year.

-Founded by the world-renowned theater director Sir Tyrone Guthrie in 1963 and relocated in 2006, this venue quickly became a Minneapolis hub for all things performing arts.
-With approximately nine productions a year, there’s a good variety of popular and lesser-known shows to dive into at the Guthrie Theater.
+The venue was founded by the world-renowned theater director Sir Tyrone Guthrie in 1963.
+The Guthrie Theater was relocated to its current location in 2006 and quickly became a Minneapolis hub for all things performing arts.
+With approximately nine productions a year, there’s a variety of popular performances and lesser-known shows to dive into at the Guthrie Theater.

-If theater isn’t your thing, but you’re into architecture, head down to the Guthrie to check out the building.
-Designed by Jean Nouvel, it’s a sight to behold.
-Be sure to bring your camera with you!
+If theater isn’t your thing, but you’re into architecture, be sure to head down to the Guthrie to check out the building.
+Designed by Jean Nouvel, the $125-million building is a sight to behold.
+Don’t forget to bring your camera with you to snap photos from every angle!

 The Mall of America

-Known as the largest mall in the United States, the Mall of America is not your average shopping experience.
+As the largest shopping mall in the United States, the Mall of America is not your average shopping experience.
 With interactive experiences from Nickelodeon, Crayola, and even an aquarium, there’s plenty to keep the kiddos entertained here.
-Add in the shops and other amenities on offer, and you could literally spend your entire trip here!
+Add in hundreds of shops and other amenities on offer, and you could literally spend your entire trip here!

 After a long day of exploring the Mall of America, kick back in the food court, complete with over 60 vendors to choose from.
 You’ll truly be spoiled for choice with this behemoth of a Minneapolis tourist attraction!